 Foreign nationals who have visited one of the following countries during the 14-day period preceding their entry or attempted entry into the United States may not enter the United States:

-China, Iran, the European Schengen area (Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, and Switzerland, and, de facto, Monaco, San Marino, Vatican City), United Kingdom (England, Scotland, Wales, & Northern Ireland), and the Republic of Ireland.
+China, Iran, the European Schengen area (Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, and Switzerland, and, de facto, Monaco, San Marino, Vatican City), United Kingdom (England, Scotland, Wales, and Northern Ireland), and the Republic of Ireland.

 Depending on their travel history, U.S. citizens and lawful permanent residents returning to the United States will be asked to stay home for a period of 14 days from the time they left an area with "widespread or ongoing community spread of the corona virus."
 Those countries considered to have a widespread and ongoing transmission of the virus are: Australia, Brazil, Canada, Chile, Ecuador, India, Indonesia, China, countries in the Schengen Area in Europe (Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden and Switzerland), and, de facto, Monaco, San Marino, Vatican City), Iran, Ireland, Israel, Japan, Malaysia, Pakistan, Philippines, Qatar, Romania, Russia, Saudi Arabia, Singapore, South Africa, South Korea, Thailand, Turkey, United Kingdom (England, Scotland, Wales, and Northern Ireland).